HOW TO START DOING MORE PULLUPS… FAST!

 You can see how much easier it is for me to bang out rep after rep once I’ve plugged them all.

 I don’t care how many pullups you’re doing right now.
 I want you to start adding more total reps and ultimately be able to crank out 20 in a single set!
 You will have the strength gains for it.
-It’s just a matter of using the right progression to build it up, and then using the right techniques to make sure it stays there when you do the exercise.
+It’s just a matter of using the right process to build it up, and then using the right techniques to make sure it stays there when you do the exercise.

-- To build the arm strength you need, you can do a pullup training progression using a one-armed variation of a High Incline Row.
+- To build the arm strength you need, you can do a pullup training process using a one-armed variation of a High Incline Row.
 Choose the angle of your body to the bar depending on your current strength level, and keep working your way down until you can perform it with the body directly under the bar in an Inverted Row position.